Command And Conquer Economy

 - Supreme Commander features a slight aversion in that if you order a support commander to assist a bunch of buildings, he will automatically rebuild any that are destroyed.
 But you do have to tell him which buildings to protect first.

 - Played straight in Achron.
-Partly justified by the buildings being purely military installations, as tends to be the case in most real-time strategy games.
+The buildings are purely military installations, as tends to be the case in most real-time strategy games.

-- Partially subverted in Company of Heroes, where the player's capacity for resource gathering expanded automatically when new territory was captured.
-Played straight, however, with the player having to micromanage other aspects of infrastructure, including upgrades to individual units.
+- In Company of Heroes, the player's capacity for resource gathering expanded automatically when new territory was captured.
+But the player has to micromanage other aspects of infrastructure, including upgrades to individual units.

 - In Outpost 2, you get to build structures and vehicles, something the citizens of the base will not do on their own.
 You also get to build structure kits, satellites, launch vehicles, and interstellar starship parts, all of which have to do with the story.